 6. Wooden Clothespins.
 At my dollar store this was right now to the heavy string.
 I love clothespins for re-closing all kinds of different bags and hanging up random things.
 And of course for hanging up clothes!
 (Here’s a cute Homemade Clothespin Bag project!)

 7. Rice.
-We don’t eat plain white rice but I do use it in a variety of projects such as Homemade Hand Warmers and Homemade Heating Pads.
+We don’t usually eat plain white rice but I do use it in a variety of projects such as Homemade Hand Warmers and Homemade Heating Pads or in fun activities for the kids like this Construction Bin.
 The dollar store seems to be the cheapest place I can find rice that is perfect for those projects.

 8. Cards.
 At the beginning of this year I mentioned that we were going to do more written correspondence this year instead of relying on social media.
-I love getting cards at the dollar store.
+My favorite cards are the Homestead Cards that my husband designed for me.
+But when I’m looking for a card with a specific theme, I love getting cards at the dollar store.
 They have smaller packs with several cards for a dollar or larger cards for only $1 each.
 I like the larger cards for when I’m sending pictures.

 9. Epsom Salt.
-In case you don’t already know, there are so many Uses for Epsom Salts.
+In case you don’t already know, there are so many Uses for Epsom Salt.
 I particularly love them for a sore muscle soak and detox baths.

 10. Tiny Containers.
 The dollar store always has a large selection of plastic containers but my favorites are these little tiny containers.
 They usually come in a 6-10 pack and are BPA free!
 They are perfect for putting in some of my DIY Projects like lotions, shaving creams, ect.